Rocket fire kills 17 in Syrian city of Aleppo

 "If anyone thinks we are going to Geneva 2 to hand over the keys to Damascus they needn't bother going," Information Minister Omran Zoabi told the regional broadcaster Al Mayadeen.

-"And if anyone thinks that the delegation going to Geneva 2 is authorised by anyone other than President Bashar al-Assad, they are mistaken," Zoabi said.
+"And if anyone thinks that the delegation going to Geneva 2 is authorized by anyone other than President Bashar al-Assad, they are mistaken," Zoabi said.

 "The decision is President Assad's and he will be the leader in the transitional phase - if we get there... and he will remain Syrian president."